kspicer80/kspicer80.github.io/content/posts/2022-07-07-top2vec-topic-modeling_20.md

 (For both images one can right-click 'em, open in a new tab and then zoom in—I'll have to see if I can find a nice HUGO shortcode that would do this without having to load the image in a new tab ...—I know there is some [talk out there](https://github.com/adityatelange/hugo-PaperMod/issues/384) of potentially implmenting a [Medium.com](https://medium.com//) like zoom on images too.)

 I would say that after all of the model building is completed (which, again, did take quite a while given the rather large size of our dataset), the steps needed are super quick and simple—and the ease with which all of this happens after model building is nothing short of really awesome.
 I am greatly looking forward to playing around with this library on all kinds of different datasets, that's for sure!
-(As Dr. Mattingly noted in his [second video]((https://www.youtube.com/watch?v=rmWI3xu9SII)), there are some parameters in Top2Vec [specifically the ["speed" and "workers"](https://top2vec.readthedocs.io/en/latest/api.html) ones] that could potentially speed up different parts of the process) that I should tweak and play around a little bit to see what the effects are in the final visualizations and clustering of topics.
+(As Dr. Mattingly noted in his [second video]((https://www.youtube.com/watch?v=rmWI3xu9SII)), there are some parameters in Top2Vec [specifically the ["speed" and "workers"](https://top2vec.readthedocs.io/en/latest/api.html) ones] that could potentially speed up different parts of the process) that I should tweak and play around with a little bit to see what the effects are in the final visualizations and clustering of topics.
 More to come on this front, to be sure!